chaimabenabda2/Animal-Species-Classifier-using-CNN-Streamlit/README.md

-# Animal Species Image Classifier using Streamlit
+# Animal Species Image Classifier VGG16

 This is a Streamlit application that classifies images into different animal species.
 The application uses a deep learning model to make predictions and is built using Python programming language.